-Stability and certainty are so important to many of us that we often settle for far less than we could have simply because we want that security.
-We settle for worse jobs than we could get, we settle for less pay than we could earn.
+Stability and certainty are so important to many of us we often settle for far less than we could have simply because we want that security.
+We settle for worse jobs than we could get; we settle for less pay than we could earn.
 Simply stated, we settle because our cost benefit analysis of the world tells us security is more important than pay, job satisfaction, or status.

 The fight for security is all around us.

 When a man loses his job, you will usually find him in a bad mental state.
 Sometimes the man will stop shaving.
 He may look confused.
 He will fight with his wife more and snap at people around him.
 The stress of not having a job, or feeling a lack of purpose, can quickly bring on emotional problems.
 When people are having emotional problems, a psychologist or doctor may prescribe drugs or treatment, maybe wanting to talk about the person’s parents, for example.
-Most often a better solution would be to look at how the person’s job is going-or how their lack of a job is affecting them.
+Most often, a better solution would be to look at how the person’s job is going-or how their lack of a job is affecting them.
 Fix a person’s career and most other things often quickly fall into place.

 If security is so important, how does one go about finding it in a job?
 People get college educations, professional degrees, and do everything within their power to make themselves attractive to employers so they will have security.
 People rehearse interviewing so they can get a job.
 People attempt to go into industries or work in sectors with presumed security, whether they are in government, real estate, medicine, or law.
 Every industry out there has been presumed to be secure at one time or another.
 However, all of them involve some level of instability.

-I also want to note that the more complex the organization you are in is, the less security you will generally have in your job.
+I also want to note that the more complex the organization you are in is, the less security you will have in your job.
 For example, giant companies like Yahoo! might suddenly decide to let go of 10 percent of their staff to save money.
 A larger organization is, in many respects, more impersonal and, due to its complexity, there are forces involved that are simply beyond the control of the people working there.

-There is one last point I want to make that is crucial and involves the people or person you will be working for.
-I am sure you have heard stories of the crazy boss in a given company who randomly lets people go, or who is altogether unbalanced.
+There is one last point I want to make that is crucial and involves the people or person you will work for.
+I am sure you have heard stories of the crazy boss in a company who randomly lets people go, or who is altogether unbalanced.
 If you make your choice of employer based on one thing alone, make sure you are working for a stable person.
-You can detect a stable boss by many factors, such as the length of time certain employees have worked directly for him or her.
+You can detect a stable boss by many factors, such as the time certain employees have worked directly for him or her.
 Being around stable people is very important in your work environment, and so is feeling comfortable around the people you work with.
 You need to feel comfortable or you will have reason to doubt your security.